Research Interests of KIPAC Senior Members

 Emmanuel Schaan is a cosmologist working at the intersection of theory and data analysis.
 His research consists in building innovative analysis techniques to combine large-scale structure and cosmic microwave background (CMB) data, in order to control their systematics and answer fundamental questions in physics such as the nature of dark energy and dark matter and the neutrino masses, and in extragalactic astrophysics such as how galaxies form and how they reionized the Universe.

-Rafe Schindler : Large Synoptic Survey Telescope
+Rafe Schindler : Legacy Survey of Space and Time

 Thomas Shutt : Dark Matter